Signal reflections in electronic circuits

 Modeling cable impedance

-During that period, the line is clearly not behaving as an electrical short: after all, in the first experiment, the generator successfully created the desired voltage across its terminals, at least for a brief while.
-The coaxial cable is also not an open circuit: in the second experiment, we evidently succeeded at transmitting energy toward the load, which came back later and caused the voltage to shoot up.
+We know that the line wasn’t an electrical short: in the experiments, the generator was able to create the desired voltage across its terminals, even if the reflection eventually intervened.
+The coax also wasn’t an open circuit: we evidently succeeded at transmitting energy toward the load, which came back and caused the voltage to shoot up in the last experiment.

 Ideally, the characteristic impedance of the transmission line should be matched to the transmitter; that said, a mismatch at the source is less dramatic than a mismatch at the destination.
-If the characteristic impedance of the cable is too low, the transmitter will not be able to build up the desired voltage right away — not until the impedance of the load begins to keep the current in check.
+If the characteristic impedance of the cable is too low for the signal source, the transmitter will not be able to build up the desired voltage right away — not until the impedance of the load begins to keep the current in check.
 Conversely, if the characteristic impedance of the line is too high, the initial current through the load will be lower than it could be.

 Most coaxial cables are designed to exhibit characteristic impedance of 50 Ω or 75 Ω; meanwhile, standard traces on a two-layer PCB usually measure around 100 to 150 Ω. To be clear, despite the use of a familiar unit of measurement, this doesn’t mean that the conductor exhibits such resistance to steady currents; it’s simply a way to reason about what happens during signal propagation in a sufficiently long transmission line.